 This webpage features infamous quotes from "experts" in history who were very wrong and, indeed, resisted change.
-If you would like to send us a quote or correction, please use our Feedback page.

 Read on and have a chuckle.